 3RQ REACH Virtual Roundtable Series 2024-2025

-3RQ will host a three-part virtual series to learn about the research, conservation, and education-based efforts being undertaken by 3RQ member organizations and 3RQ partner researchers in the Upper Ohio River Basin from December 2024 - February 2025.
+will host a three-part virtual series to learn about the research, conservation, and education-based efforts being undertaken by 3RQ member organizations and 3RQ partner researchers in the Upper Ohio River Basin from December 2024 - February 2025.
 A special focus for this year's series will be placed on current GAPS assistance projects.
 Sessions will be held on the third Thursday of each month from December through February at 10 am following the topics outlined below.
-Check back soon to register for the Zoom meetings!
+Register online to get a Zoom link to join any occurrence in this webinar series.

 Learn about 3RQ's newest initiative, Common Waters, and discuss opportunities to receive technical, outreach, or research support from WVU students.

-• Nine Mile Run Stormwater Monitoring, Upstream Pittsburgh
+- Nine Mile Run Stormwater Monitoring, Aaron Birdy (Upstream Pittsburgh)

-• Targeted Sampling & Pollution Identification in the Pittsburgh Pool, Three Rivers Waterkeeper
+- Targeted Sampling & Pollution Identification in the Pittsburgh Pool, Heather Hulton VanTassel (Three Rivers Waterkeeper)

-• Houston Ball Field Erosion Study, Upper Chartiers Creek Watershed Association
+- Houston Ball Field Erosion Study, Virginia McAnulty (Upper Chartiers Creek Watershed Association) and Sarah Nelson (WVWRI)

 3RQ REACH Virtual Roundtable Series 2023-2024